somervilleyimby/somervilleyimby.org/resources/zoning.md

 * A complex zoning code requires specialized knowledge, which means hiring insiders or expensive specialists
 * Delays and uncertainty raise prices and reduce the amount of housing created
-* A discretionary permitting process leaves the door to favoritism or even outright corruption
+* A discretionary permitting process opens a door to favoritism or even outright corruption

 California, especially in the San Francisco Bay Area, is [emblematic of the danger of well-intentioned but counter-productive permit and process requirements](https://www.nytimes.com/2022/03/13/opinion/berkeley-enrollment-climate-crisis.html), but similar issues play out in the Boston area and in many other high-cost cities.

 ## Zoning in Somerville

-In Somerville and many other places in the US, zoning got a lot stricter over the course of the 20th century, making existing buildings “nonconforming” — that is, they couldn’t be re-built under current rules.
+In Somerville and many other places in the US, zoning got a lot stricter over the course of the 20th century, making existing buildings “nonconforming," meaning that they couldn’t be re-built under current rules.
 In 2016, a group of researchers pointed out that the Somerville zoning rules [prohibited the construction of nearly every home that already existed](https://cityobservatory.org/the-illegal-city-of-somerville/).
 Fortunately, the city wrote an entirely new zoning code, passed in 2019, that is easier to understand and work with.
+It also comes a lot closer to matching the fabric of the city that actually exists.

-Somerville’s new zoning code is what is called a “form-based” code: it focuses most on the overall shape and size of buildings in each of the various districts.
+Somerville’s new zoning rules are called a “form-based” code: they focus on the overall shape and size of buildings in each of the various districts.

 You can find complete details at [somervillezoning.com](https://www.somervillezoning.com/), but the most common districts in the city are: